Falling Back Into Story

 A message for you :

-Thank you four your time, for your presence!
+Thank you for your time and your presence!
 I'd love to learn more about your language and culture.
 What word describes 'earth' in your native language?

 Dunida- Somalia ( Thanks Munira) Dunia- Mandinka Aduna-Wolof-( Thanks Molamin) Asase Yaa- Akan people of Ghana Dunya- Arabic Pachamama -Bolivia, Ecuador, Chile, Peru, and northern Argentina Gaia-Greek mythology Aiye- Yoruba, Nigeria Pasi - Shona ( Thanks Tafara)